 Key Principles of Effective Landing Page Design

 Every element in a landing page should contribute to the narrative.
-Let’s look at five key principles that help design a responsive landing page design.
+Let’s look at five key principles that help design a responsive landing page.

 1. Visual Hierarchy and Layout Strategy